 Good mastering is about good listening.
-First, listening to your mixes or album as they come in, and second listening to what your goals are.
-The mixes should tell us the direction the mastering is going to take, but specific info on the individual tracks, any concerns or notes on what you would like fixed or kept alive can be very helpful.
+First, listening to your mixes or album as they come in.
+Second listening to what your goals are.
+The mixes direct the course of mastering, but communicate any problem areas you have encountered during the mix process you may want addressed.
 Clean pristine sounding masters, loud and clear with full dynamics, or deep tape saturated analog harmonic sound, tell us your flavor, and we can get you there.
 It could also be that you are 100% happy with the mixes, and are just looking for that final touch up, level, euphonic enhancement, or quality control.

 Quality Control & Deliverables:

 Mastering is not only about the richness of the final sound.
 It is also about making perfect controlled error-free masterdisks, DDPi images, meta tagging, specific medium mastering delivery for iTunes, vinyl or high resolution releases and downloads.
-Denoise, de-clicking, and quality control is never “really” heard but it’s one of the main tasks a mastering engineer will do for you.
+Denoise, de-clicking, and quality control are also tasks a mastering engineer will do for you.

 For the Best Result: